noworry-b-still/my-website/README.md

 3. Git

-Feel free to tailor for yourselves.
+Feel free to tailor if needed.